daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 ...
 ~~~

 With that out of the way, we can now define the behaviour of the new `Cel` lighting model.
-It's going to look very similar to the lighting calculations we wrte in the fragment shader during the last tutorial - we use the dot product to calculate the angle between the normal vector and the directional light's direction.
+It's going to look very similar to the lighting calculations we wrote in the fragment shader during the last tutorial - we use the dot product to calculate the angle between the normal vector and the directional light's direction.
 It ought to look very familiar!

 ~~~glsl
 float4 LightingCel(SurfaceOutput s, half3 lightDir, half atten)